KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security and Privacy Panel With The Full Disk Access Rights
+    The macOS Security and Privacy Panel with the Full Disk Access Rights

 - **Photos**: if you want to share Apple Photos collection from your personal account, you will needs to turn on this rights.